bleargh45/JavaScript-Minifier-XS/README.md

 ## Pass 3: Pruning

-We then go back through the token list and prune and remove un-necessary tokens.
+We then go back through the token list and prune and remove unnecessary tokens.

 - Whitespace